grilo/citadel/README.md

 Initially built to emulate the behaviour of online tools such as TravisCI, CircleCI and GitLab-CI, also draws inspiration from them.

+## Documentation
+The project's documentation may be found in: http://citadel.readthedocs.io

 ## Usage

 There's packaging basis already in the repository, but the most